Traeger-GmbH/codabix-docker/README.md

 docker volume create codabix-data
 ```

-2. Mount the volume under the project directory path during the start of the CoDaBix container:
+2. Mount the volume under the project directory path during the start of the Codabix container:

 `Codabix v0.x`
 ```